neuronsimulator/nrn/docs/install/install_instructions.md

 pip3 install neuron
 ```

-Note that Python2 wheels are provided only for the 8.0 release.
+Note that Python2 wheels are provided for the 8.0.x release series exclusively.
 Also, we are not providing .rpm or .deb
 installers for recent releases.

 ## Installing Source Distributions